Simonstorms/songtiers/README.md

 ## Contact

 If you have any questions, feel free to reach out to us.
-You can contact us at `info@simongneuss.com`.
+You can contact me at `info@simongneuss.com`.